-This document provides an overview of network requirements and general guidance for using Chainguard Enforce for Kubenetes.
-To use Enforce in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.
+This document provides an overview of network requirements for using Chainguard Images and Chainguard Enforce.
+To use Chainguard products in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.

 If you are using Enforce in agentless mode, you will need to ensure that your registry is publicly accessible to the agent.
 Refer to the CIDR Ranges section of this page for a list of ranges to add to your firewall rules or access control lists.